kiboschool/course-pm-and-design/src/lessons/software-team/what-is-pm.md

 ## What do product managers do?
 Product managers are sometimes called "CEOs of the Product."
 They sit at the intersection of a bunch of
 <aside>

-📺 Watch the following video on....
-  Find video from Shalewa
+📺 Watch this video by Shalewa Odusanya, a Product Manager at Instagram who studied computer science on what PMs do
 </aside>